PaloAltoNetworks/pan.dev/products/prisma-cloud/api/cspm/ratelimits.md

 Users are identified by using a key derived from the authentication token present in all Prisma Cloud API requests.
 If a user has multiple authentication tokens, the limits apply to the user and not to the discrete authentication tokens.
 :::

+### Rate Limit Response Headers

+Response headers include detailed information on the status of the endpoint's rate limiting behavior and information on the remaining number of requests for the current user.

+- `X-RateLimit-Burst-Capacity`: The maximum number of _current_ requests before rate limiting is enforced.
+- `X-RateLimit-Remaining`: Remaining requests until receiving `HTTP 429 - Too Many Requests`
+- `X-RateLimit-Replenish-Rate`: Requests per second at which the bucket is refilled. _(This value is the same as the "Rate Limit" value)_